Wednesday, December 24, 2014

 Sunday, April 29, 1923,

-Spent the day in Los Angeles taking in the sights it sure is a pretty place, coming back on the streets car you can see the oil wells on Signal Hill.
+Spent the day in Los Angeles taking in the sights.
+Sure is a pretty city.
+Coming back on the EEETsar, you can see the oil wells on Signal Hill.

-The corn is knee-high all ready everything is just like the middle of summer.
+The corn is already knee-high, and everything feels like the middle of summer.

-When I got here to San Pedro’s I took in the midway carnival, which is just, like the country fair in Caro.
+When I got here to San Pedro's, I took in the midway carnival, which is just like the county fair in Caro.

 Thursday, May 3, 1923

-Well, I am now in Los Angeles, I quit the ship on the 1st of May stayed around San Pedro's one day then came up here and looked around and took in some shops have not looked for any work yet but will tomorrow.
+Well, I am now in Los Angeles.
+I quit the ship on May 1, stayed around San Pedro for one day, then came up here, looked around, and took in some shops.
+Have not looked for any work yet, but will tomorrow.

-Summit of Rubidoux Mountian Riverside, California on the Road of a thousand wonders.
+Summit of Rubidoux Mountain, Riverside, California, on the Road of a Thousand Wonders.

 Friday, May 11, 1923

-Well, today is my birthday and I received a lot of mail today, am low on money only $5.00 so will work for a while.
+Well, today is my birthday, and I received a lot of mail today.
+I am low on money, only $5.00.
+I will work for a while.

 On your birthday